Transgrid

 Transgrid is the manager and operator of the high voltage electricity transmission network in New South Wales and the Australian Capital Territory, Australia, and is part of the National Electricity Market (NEM).
-The company's offices are located in Sydney, Newcastle, Orange, Tamworth, Wagga, and Yass.
+The company's offices are located in Sydney, Newcastle, Orange, Tamworth, Wagga Wagga, and Yass.

 History

 Transgrid began as the trading name of the Electricity Transmission Authority which was established on 1 February 1995 as a statutory authority under the Electricity Transmission Authority Act 1994, as part of the break-up of the Electricity Commission of New South Wales.
 The Authority was corporatised in December 1998, by the Energy Services Corporations Amendment (Transgrid Corporatisation) Act 1998, and Transgrid became the actual name of the corporation.